 This will take you to the settings page where you can manage elements of the dashboard.

-Go the Variables in the menu on the left, and then click on Prediction:
+Go the Variables in the menu on the left, and then click on Prediction.

-You will notice in the “Custom Options” field that the deployments currently linked to this dashboard are listed, separated by comma.
+You will notice in the Custom Options field that the deployments currently linked to this dashboard are listed, separated by commas.

-Simply add your deployment case name in this field:
+Simply add your deployment case name in this field.

-Then click update.
+Then click Update.
 When this refreshes, click Save Dashboard on the left, this will link to a popup where you can specify the details of your changes.
 This is not a compulsory step, but it is good practice to document all changes.